pierrestarkov/guidelines/README.md

 # Pryv guidelines

 Pryv is made of many heterogeneous components, written by different people, and we just can't do without at least a minimal set of guidelines.
-As for any of those, our goal is to minimize friction in collaboration and delivery/takeover by requiring a reasonable level of uniformity and consistency.
+The goal is to minimize friction in collaboration and delivery/takeover by requiring a reasonable level of uniformity and consistency.

-## Audience

-Everyone working on Pryv apps and services, either internally or on mandate from us.

 ## Contents

-We try to be brief and terse, keeping to guidelines themselves and avoiding the rationales behind.

 - **Coding** guidelines are in `code`
 	- [General](https://github.com/pryv/guidelines/blob/master/code/general.md)